mstrivens/mr_predictor_lottery_numbers_api/README.md

-This project will be an endpoint API
+This project will be an API endpoint
-- on making a request the API will return with the utmost confidence which numbers will win the next lottery, despite the lack of
+On making a request the API will return with the utmost confidence which numbers will win the next lottery, despite the lack of
 Initial scope is a get request which returns 6 numbers Further scope is a post request which allows a user to enter their special numbers which will be taken into account